koikonomou/dji_setup/README.md

 Bus 001 Device 003: ID 0bda:8179 Realtek Semiconductor Corp.
 RTL8188EUS 802.11n Wireless Network Adapter
 ```

-The ID 0bda:8179 corresponds to the VID and PID of the device
+The ID 0bda:8179 corresponds to the VID and PID of the device.
 These are the values you would use in the SDK configuration to specify the wireless network adapter you're working with.
 Configure the currently used wireless network interface controller device name, VID, and PID in the following files(lines 13-19).